Johnson, Reese help No. 7 LSU women blow out Kentucky 67-48 - WHIZ News

 Reese, who had a school-record 28 rebounds and 26 points in a 74-34 rout of Texas A&M, was just 5 of 14 shooting but made 16 of 17 free throws for her nation’s-best 16th double-double.
 The Tigers outshot Kentucky just 40%-35%, but dominated nearly every other statistical category including rebounding (45-23).

-Maddie Scherr had 22 points for Kentucky (8-8, 0-4), which dropped its fourth in a row and lost its second game this season in Rupp Arena, home of the men’s basketball team.
+Maddie Scherr had 22 points and Robyn Benton 11 for Kentucky (8-8, 0-4), which dropped its fourth in a row and lost its second game this season in Rupp Arena, home of the men’s basketball team.
+The Wildcats trailed by as many as 29 early in the fourth before regrouping to outscore the Tigers 21-13 in the quarter.

 The Tigers entered the contest among five teams tied atop the SEC at 3-0 in league play.
 They’ve steamrolled league foes by average margin of nearly 30 points per game and keyed by Reese, who came in ranked first nationally with 15.8 rebounds and sixth in scoring at 24.1 points per game.